Alternative Fuels Complaints

 The Commission does not regulate customer service complaints or price gouging.

 Please do not submit complaints regarding these issues.
-(For propane distribution pricing complaints please see the Commission's Gas Services below)
+(For propane distribution pricing complaints please see the Commission's Gas Services complaint process)

 Liquefied Petroleum Gas (Propane/Butane)